 We have only recently commenced our transition from a clinical-stage to a commercial-stage company.
-Our operations to date have been limited to organizing, staffing and financing our company, raising capital, conducting research and development activities, including preclinical studies and clinical trials and preparing for and commencing commercialization of AMX0035.
+Our operations to date have been primarily limited to organizing, staffing and financing our company, raising capital, conducting research and development activities, including preclinical studies and clinical trials and preparing for and commencing commercialization of AMX0035.
 We have not yet demonstrated an ability to generate significant revenues, or clearly conduct sales and marketing activities necessary for successful product commercialization.
 In June 2022, AMX0035 received marketing authorization with conditions from Health Canada for the treatment of ALS.
 One of the conditions of the marketing authorization in Canada is the provision of data from our ongoing PHOENIX trial and other additional planned or ongoing studies.
-We also have a pending MAA before the EMA, and we expect a decision in the first half of 2023.
+In September 2022, AMX0035 received marketing authorization from the FDA for the treatment of ALS in adults.
+We also have a pending MAA before the EMA, and we expect an opinion from CHMP mid-year and a decision in the third quarter of 2023 at the earliest.
 Accordingly, you should consider our prospects in light of the costs, uncertainties, delays and difficulties frequently encountered by companies in the early commercial stage, especially pharmaceutical companies such as ours.
 Any predictions you make about our future success or viability may not be as accurate as they could be if we had a longer operating history with these activities.